eshaankaul29/website-v2/_drafts/2017-11-28-Monochrome.md

 title: Rebranding Knowledge - Monochrome by 1THING
 summary: A side project to bring a travel tracker concept to life, while learning Swift along the way.
 A side project to bring a travel tracker concept to life, while learning Swift along the way.
 thumbnailDesc: Asset Thumbnail
-thumbnail: "../images/writing/Monochrome - Thumbnail.webp"
+thumbnail: "../images/writing/Monochrome - Thumbnail.png"

 # Post
-heroMedia: "../images/writing/Monochrome.webp"
+heroMedia: "../images/writing/Monochrome.png"
 ---

 When I started my journey with 1THING, I didn’t know I would be handling a brand on my own.
 A brand which I feel would lie at the core of the knowledge base for our design network.
 I never expected this to happen.
 But then again, start-ups.